RKapadia01/PresidioRedactionProcessor/README.md

 <u>**Deploying a pre-built collector with the Presidio Redaction Processor:**</u>

-This repository contains a set of `Dockerfiles` which provide pre-built and pre-configured OpenTelemtry Collectors that contain the Presidio Redaction Processor.
+This repository contains a set of `Dockerfiles` which provide pre-built and pre-configured OpenTelemetry Collectors that contain the Presidio Redaction Processor.

 Firstly, please refer to the [Architectural Overview](#architectural-overview) to understand the deployment options (embedded vs. external).